Paper embossing: Techniques

 Embossing involves a separate stage in the production process, after any varnishing and laminating.
 It requires a separate press run, and is priced accordingly.
 In addition to being used as a design element, embossing can be used to improve the performance of paper products like napkins, diapers, and tissue paper.

 Die materials

 The metals most often used for die construction are zinc, magnesium, copper, and brass.
 The material used for a specific application depends upon a number of factors.

 Embossing types

 Blind emboss

 Blind embossing does not include the use of ink or foil to highlight the embossed area.
 The change in the dimensional appearance of the material is the only noticeable difference resulting from the embossing.
 The blind embossing process provides a clean and distinctive or subtle image on paper stock.
 It is best used to create a subtle impression or low level of attention to the piece, yet provide some slight form of differentiation for the finished work.

 Registered emboss

 Registered embossing is a process that places the embossed image in alignment with another element created with ink, foil, punching, or with a second embossed image.

-Embossed in register (EIR) simulates the natural appearance of hardwood flooring by adding depth and texture in alignment with a print on the material.